mnenno/BasicAIClient/README.md

 - response streaming
 - tool/function calling
 - structured output
-- use of other remote API providers (OpenRouter, OpenAI and Anthropic)
+- use of other remote API providers (OpenAI, Anthropic, Mistral, OpenRouter, Together AI)

 Note, that not all API providers do support all features  (e.g. Anthropic has no explicit JSON mode)